ACCESS-NRI/access-am3-configs-doc/documentation/docs/pages/index.md

 Welcome to the documentation for the [ACCESS-AM3 model configurations](https://github.com/ACCESS-NRI/access-am3-configs)!

+!!! warning
+    This documentation is still under construction.
+It will be improved during the alpha testing.
+We welcome any [contributions](/contributing).

 ## ACCESS-AM3 Documentation Overview

 The documentation in split into 4 main sections, which also have navigation links in the left sidebar: